2023 North Carolina Tar Heels football team

-The 2023 North Carolina Tar Heels football team will represent the University of North Carolina at Chapel Hill as a member of the Atlantic Coast Conference (ACC) in the 2023 NCAA Division I FBS football season.
-The Tar Heels will be led by head coach Mack Brown, who is in the fifth season of his second stint at North Carolina and 15th overall season at the university.
-The team will play their home games at Kenan Memorial Stadium.
+The 2023 North Carolina Tar Heels football team represented the University of North Carolina at Chapel Hill as a member of the Atlantic Coast Conference (ACC) in the 2023 NCAA Division I FBS football season.
+The Tar Heels were led by head coach Mack Brown, who was in the fifth season of his second stint at North Carolina and 15th overall season at the university.
+The team played their home games at Kenan Stadium.
+The North Carolina Tar Heels football team drew an average home attendance of 50,095 in 2023.

-Previous season

-The 2022 Tar Heels football team started the season unranked, but behind the stellar play of quarterback Drake Maye, climbed to as high as No. 13 in the CFP ranking after winning 9 of their first 10 games.
-The Tar Heels clinched the ACC Coastal Division title and an appearance in the ACC Championship Game with 2 games to play in the regular season.
-However, after clinching the division, the Heels would lose their remaining four games, including the ACC Championship game against Clemson and the Holiday Bowl against Oregon to finish the season 9–5.

-Offseason
+Off-season

 Coaching changes

 After the ACC Championship Game, offensive coordinator/quarterbacks coach Phil Longo accepted the same position at Wisconsin.
 Offensive line coach Jack Bicknell Jr. followed Longo to Madison after one year in Chapel Hill.

 On December 14, 2022, the Tar Heels hired Randy Clements as the new offensive line coach, and would also hire Chip Lindsey to fill the offensive coordinator/quarterbacks coach vacancy.
-Along with the new hires, AHC/WR coach Lonnie Galloway added the title of Pass Game Coordinator, and TE coach John Lilly added the title of Run Game Coordinator.
+Along with the new hires, AHC/WR coach Lonnie Galloway added the title of pass game coordinator, and then-TE coach John Lilly added the title of run game coordinator.

 Cornerbacks coach and Tar Heel football legend Dré Bly would leave the program in January, and would be replaced in the position by Indiana safeties coach Jason Jones.

-On February 23, 2023, TE coach and run game coordinator John Lilly left for new head coach Frank Reich's staff on the Carolina Panthers.
-He was replaced four days later by former Cleveland Browns head coach Freddie Kitchens.Kitchens was introduced officially on March 1, in the team's pre-spring practice press conference.
+In February, John Lilly left to take the TE coach position on Frank Reich's Carolina Panthers staff.
+He was replaced four days later by former Cleveland Browns head coach Freddie Kitchens.
+Kitchens was introduced officially on March 1, in the team's pre-spring practice press conference.
+Kitchens retains Lilly's former title of run game coordinator as well.

-Former Tar Heel letterman and longtime NFL assistant coach Clyde Christensen officially joined the staff as a volunteer offensive analyst as well, after several seasons as the quarterbacks coach for the Tampa Bay Buccaneers.
+Former Tar Heel letterman and longtime NFL assistant Clyde Christensen joined the staff as a volunteer offensive analyst as well, after several seasons as the quarterbacks coach for the Tampa Bay Buccaneers.

 The defensive staff was fortified also, as former NFL assistant coach Ted Monachino was hired as a defensive analyst.

 Departures

+NFL draft

+The following Tar Heels were selected in the 2023 NFL draft.

 Transfers

 Per NCAA guidance, players can enter the transfer portal in one of two windows.
 The first, a 45-day period following the conclusion of the sport's regular season, opened for football in December 2022 and closed in January 2023.
-A second, shorter transfer period will open in May, following the conclusion of spring practices and the academic semester.
+A second, shorter transfer period opened on April 15, following the conclusion of spring practice.